 Before we begin the tutorial, we should understand what shortcodes are.

-Essentially, shortcodes are simple codes wrapped in square brackets — [like this one] — that enable you to add more functionality to your WordPress posts and pages.
+Essentially, shortcodes are simple code wrapped in square brackets — [like this one] — that enable you to add more functionality to your WordPress posts and pages.

-The beautiful thing about WordPress button shortcodes is that you can make one on your own if the available codes don’t meet your needs.
+The beautiful thing about them is that you can create a WordPress shortcode on your own if the available options don’t meet your needs.

 Later on, we’ll also give you an alternative to shortcode plugins if you want a different solution.